JetBrains/kotlin/ReadMe.md

         JDK_17="path to JDK 1.7"
         JDK_18="path to JDK 1.8"

+For local development, if you're not working on bytecode generation or the standard library, it's OK to have only JDK 8 installed, and to point all of the environment variables mentioned above to your JDK 8 installation.

 > Note: The JDK 6 for MacOS is not available on Oracle's site.
 You can [download it here](https://support.apple.com/kb/DL1572).

 ## Building